Meghan tells how fire broke out in Archie’s nursery on South Africa tour - NewsBreak

 Meghan also admitted to being “so tired” during pregnancy, with Williams saying: “You were under a lot of stress”, and the duchess saying: “Yeah it’s true.”

-During their Oprah Winfrey interview, Harry and Meghan accused the monarchy of failing to help a suicidal Meghan while she was pregnant with their son.
+Harry and Meghan revealed in their Oprah Winfrey interview that the monarchy’s institution failed to help a suicidal Meghan while she was pregnant with their son.

-Archetypes aims to “investigate, dissect and subvert the labels that try to hold women back”.

-The duchess said: “I know a thing or two about those labels myself.
-My hope is that my own lived experience will help other women open up.”

-In a promotional video released on Twitter, Meghan vowed to be “unfiltered” in her series, saying “People should expect the real me in this” rather than what they see through the lens of the media.

-She added: “I’m just excited to be myself and talk and be unfiltered.”

-The next Archetypes podcast – part of the Sussexes’ multi-million-pound deal with Spotify – will feature Meghan in conversation with singer Mariah Carey.
+The next Archetypes podcast by Meghan – part of the Sussexes; multimillion-pound deal with Spotify – will feature singer Mariah Carey.

 Comments / 0